SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 protect something they believe in or value.
 Their ranks include soldiers retired from long service and warriors who never served anyone but themselves.

-# Conditions

-Conditions alter a creature’s capabilities in a variety of ways and can arise as a result of a spell, a class feature, a monster’s attack, or other effect.
-Most conditions, such as blinded, are impairments, but a few, such as invisible, can be advantageous.

-A condition lasts either until it is countered (the prone condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.

-If multiple effects impose the same condition on a creature, each instance of the condition has its own duration, but the condition’s effects don’t get worse.
-A creature either has a condition or doesn’t.

-The following definitions specify what happens to a creature while it is subjected to a condition.

-## Blinded

-* A blinded creature can’t see and automatically fails any ability check that requires sight.
-* Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.

-## Charmed

-* A charmed creature can’t attack the charmer or target the charmer with harmful abilities or magical effects.
-* The charmer has advantage on any ability check to interact socially with the creature.

-## Deafened

-* A deafened creature can’t hear and automatically fails any ability check that requires hearing.

-## Exhaustion

-Some special abilities and environmental hazards, such as starvation and the long-term effects of freezing or scorching temperatures, can lead to a special condition called exhaustion.
-Exhaustion is measured in six levels.
-An effect can give a creature one or more levels of exhaustion, as specified in the effect’s description.

-*Level: Effect*

-* 1: Disadvantage on ability checks
-* 2: Speed halved
-* 3: Disadvantage on attack rolls and saving throws
-* 4: Hit point maximum halved
-* 5: Speed reduced to 0
-* 6: Death

-If an already exhausted creature suffers another effect that causes exhaustion, its current level of exhaustion increases by the amount specified in the effect’s description.

-A creature suffers the effect of its current level of exhaustion as well as all lower levels.
-For example, a creature suffering level 2 exhaustion has its speed halved and has disadvantage on ability checks.

-An effect that removes exhaustion reduces its level as specified in the effect’s description, with all exhaustion effects ending if a creature’s exhaustion level is reduced below 1.

-Finishing a long rest reduces a creature’s exhaustion level by 1, provided that the creature has also ingested some food and drink.

-## Frightened

-* A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.

-* The creature can’t willingly move closer to the source of its fear.

-## Grappled

-* A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-* The condition ends if the grappler is in capacitated (see the condition).
-* The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-wave* spell.

-## Incapacitated

-* An incapacitated creature can’t take actions or reactions.

-## Invisible

-* An invisible creature is impossible to see without the aid of magic or a special sense.
-For the purpose of hiding, the creature is heavily obscured.
-The creature’s location can be detected by any noise it makes or any tracks it leaves.
-* Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.

-## Paralyzed

-* A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
-* The creature automatically fails Strength and Dexterity saving throws.
-* Attack rolls against the creature have advantage.
-* Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

-## Petrified

-* A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
-Its weight increases by a factor of ten, and it ceases aging.
-* The creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
-* Attack rolls against the creature have advantage.
-* The creature automatically fails Strength and Dexterity saving throws.
-* The creature has resistance to all damage.
-* The creature is immune to poison and disease, although a poison or disease already in its system is suspended, not neutralized.

-## Poisoned

-* A poisoned creature has disadvantage on attack rolls and ability checks.

-## Prone

-* A prone creature’s only movement option is to crawl, unless it stands up and thereby ends the condition.
-* The creature has disadvantage on attack rolls.
-* An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
-Otherwise, the attack roll has disadvantage.

-## Restrained

-* A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-* Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
-* The creature has disadvantage on Dexterity saving throws.

-## Stunned

-* A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
-* The creature automatically fails Strength and Dexterity saving throws.
-* Attack rolls against the creature have advantage.

-## Unconscious

-* An unconscious creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings
-* The creature drops whatever it’s holding and falls prone.
-* The creature automatically fails Strength and Dexterity saving throws.
-* Attack rolls against the creature have advantage.
-* Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

 # Fantasy-Historical Pantheons